About This Drug

 - Do not stop taking nilutamide without first talking with your doctor.

 - This drug may impair your ability to drive, especially at night or through tunnels.
 Use caution and tell your nurse or doctor if you experience this effect.

 - Nilutamide may cause intolerance to alcohol.
 Alcohol should be avoided if you experience hot flashes, skin flushing, general discomfort or have a feeling of being unwell after drinking alcohol.

 - Swallow the medicine whole with or without food.

-- Missed dose: If you vomit or miss a dose, take your next dose at the regular time, and contact your physician.
-Do not take 2 doses at the same time and do not double up on the next dose
+- Missed dose: If you vomit or miss a dose, contact your physician.
+Do not take 2 doses at the same time and do not double up on the next dose.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.